dragandim/dragandim.github.io/about.md

 ---
 title: About
-layout: v2/standard
+layout: standard
 ---

-{% include v2/about.html %}
+{% include about.html %}